zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 All requests are disabled as the default configuration for retry with one exception: the server retries `GET` requests that finish with status code `503`.

-**Follow these steps:**

 1. Open the `zowe.yaml` configuration file.
 2. Configure the following properties:

 * **components.gateway.ribbon.retryableStatusCodes**
 Provides a list of status codes, for which the server should retry the request.

   **Example:** `components.gateway.ribbon.retryableStatusCodes: "503, 404"`

 * **components.gateway.ribbon.OkToRetryOnAllOperations**
 Specifies whether to retry all operations for this service.
 The default value is `false`.
 In this case, only `GET` requests are retried if they return a response code that is listed in `ribbon.retryableStatusCodes`.
 Setting this parameter to `true` enables retry requests for all methods which return a response code listed in `ribbon.retryableStatusCodes`.

   **Note:** Enabling retry can impact server resources due to request body buffering.

 * **components.gateway.ribbon.MaxAutoRetries**
 Specifies the number of times a failed request is retried on the same server.
 This number is multiplied with `ribbon.MaxAutoRetriesNextServer`.
 The default value is `0`.

 * **components.gateway.ribbon.MaxAutoRetriesNextServer**
 Specifies the number of additional servers that attempt to make the request.
 This number excludes the first server.
 The default value is `5`.

-3. Restart `Zowe&trade`.
+3. Restart Zowe
 ## Gateway client certificate authentication

 Use the following procedure to enable the feature to use a client certificate as the method of authentication for the API Mediation Layer Gateway.

-**Follow these steps:**

 1. Open the `zowe.yaml` configuration file.
 2. Configure the following properties:

    * **components.gateway.apiml.security.x509.enabled**
    This property is the global feature toggle.
 Set the value to `true` to enable client certificate functionality.

    * **components.gateway.apiml.security.zosmf.applid**
    When z/OSMF is used as an authentication provider, provide a valid `APPLID` to allow for client certificate authentication.
 The API ML generates a passticket for the specified `APPLID` and subsequently uses this passticket to authenticate to z/OSMF.
 The default value in the installation of z/OSMF is `IZUDFLT`.

     **Note:** The following steps are only required if the ZSS hostname or default Zowe user name are altered: